Hélène Dallaire, PhD

 Are you called to a ministry of scholarship and teaching?
-The master of arts with a major in Old Testament provides you with the necessary competence in the Hebrew of the Old Testament and an introduction to biblical Greek, hermeneutics, exegesis, history, culture, theology, critical research, and global readings.
-Collectively, this enables you to confidently teach and write in a variety of church and adult education contexts.
+The master of arts with a major in Old Testament provides you with the necessary competence in the Hebrew of the Old Testament and an introduction to biblical Greek, hermeneutics, exegesis, history, culture, theology, critical research, global concerns, and key cognate languages.
+You will gain expertise to teach and write in a variety of church and adult education contexts.
 Additionally, if you are interested in doctoral studies, the MA (Old Testament) degree is excellent preparation for that.

 Rev. Dr. Knut Heim, Professor in Old Testament, joined the faculty in 2016.
 He is a Presbyter (an ordained minister) in the Methodist Church of the United Kingdom.
 He is a member of The Society of Biblical Literature, The Institute of Biblical Research, The Society for the Study of the Old Testament (UK), and The Tyndale Fellowship (UK).
 His vision is to help students discover the Old Testament as a resource for ministry and an inspiration for life.